 Who Benefits From BA?

-In the era of big data, companies of any size can benefit from using business analytics.
+In the era of big data, companies of any size can benefit from using modern business analytics to help make important business decisions.

 Large corporations benefit from analyzing big data to strategize, plan, and implement change.
-It behooves them to have intimate knowledge of customer behaviors, industry and sales trends, and to use predictive modeling capabilities to help optimize customer experience and business performance moving forward.
+It behooves them to have intimate knowledge of customer behaviors, industry and sales trends, and to use predictive modeling capabilities to help optimize customer experience, supply chains and business performance moving forward.
 Large businesses typically have resources allocated to undertake this effort and maximize profitability.

-Smaller businesses can also benefit from using BA to gain knowledge that enables them to work 'on' their business versus working 'in' their business.
+Smaller businesses can also benefit from using data statistical analysis to gain knowledge that enables them to work 'on' their business versus working 'in' their business.
 Developing a strategy on how to do so can be as simple or complicated as your resources permit, and data for comparable businesses scenarios may help supplement in instances where data is not substantial enough to draw sound conclusions.

-Using BA is not without its challenges, such as determining which data to use, selecting the best way to handle analytics, and how to best apply the insights you've gained, but is a worthwhile venture.
-There are resources designed to help.
-Regardless of company size, it is never too late to start the process of implementing the impactful strategies that directly result from using business analytics.
+Using BA is not without its challenges, such as determining which data to use, selecting the best way to handle analytics, business ethics with data collection, and how to best apply the insights you've gained, but is a worthwhile venture.
+There are resources designed to help, including machine learning tools.
+Regardless of company size, it is never too late to start the process of implementing the impactful analytics strategies that directly result from using business analytics.